okinta/alga-infra/README.md

 ### Ubuntu Server

-This server comes with docker pre-installed and is able to communicate with other servers within the same private network.
+This server comes with docker and a GUI pre-installed.
+It's able to communicate with other servers within the same private network.

 `vultr-scripts/setup-ubuntu.bash` contains the startup script to add to Vultr.
 This should be named `setup-ubuntu` within Vultr.